agfadhil/mouse-robot-arduino/README.md

 ### mouse robot prototype by me
 ![mouse robot by me](mouse-robot.jpg)

-Just in case you are curious to know more about me or give me some offer/feedback, you could visit [mine](https://afadhil.com) or email me at hi@afadhil.com and please don't forget to give me stars on this project.
+Just in case you are curious to know more about me or give me some offer/feedback, you could reach me via email and please don't forget to give me stars on this project.

 Thanks.